 Posted 8/15/13 at 7:50 PM | Edward Ridenour

 It has been said, "he who controls the language can shape thinking."
 This is true.
 Arranged words within a language define, forming our perceptions toward a particular idea or understanding.
-Every idea or understanding is revealed by choosing particular words to convey that idea.
+Every idea or understanding is revealed through choosing particular words to convey that idea.
 However, if any of those words are changed a whole different meaning toward the idea can be construed, which generally will distort, pollute, contradict, misdirect, and/or confuse the original genuine idea or understanding.
 This changing/replacement of words has vividly been the case and is still happening today regarding the Bible with a number of revisions/translations.

 I am confident when I say that the Holy Spirit, Who inspired CHOSEN MEN (not just any man) to pen words with distinct meaning in Scripture, never intended other men to rewrite it with words that do not define His original genuine truth, which He intended to be conveyed.
 Only Satan would desire that to be the case.